 How to Delay an Eviction in Michigan

-By , Attorney · University of Idaho College of Law
+By , Attorney University of Idaho College of Law

 Understanding Eviction Notices in Michigan

 If your landlord decides to evict you, you will first receive a written notice that states the reason for the eviction and a time period to either comply with the notice, if possible, or move out of the rental unit.
-In Michigan, you could typically receive one of two types of eviction notices, depending on the reason for the eviction:
+In Michigan, you could typically receive one of the following types of eviction notices, depending on the reason for the eviction:

 It is important to note that you are not automatically evicted when the time period runs out.
 An eviction is a legal proceeding.
 If you did not comply with the eviction notice by the time the notice period ends, your landlord can then go to court and file the necessary paperwork to begin the eviction lawsuit against you.
 Depending on how busy the courts are, it could take anywhere from a week to months before a sheriff is ordered to evict you on a certain date.
 You can remain living in the rental unit until the sheriff is ordered to evict you, but remember that you will be required to pay the landlord rent until the day you move out of the unit.

 Also, keep in mind that there are negative consequences to being evicted, other than losing your home.
-An eviction will have a negative impact on your credit report, and it could affect your prospects for future housing.
+An eviction might have a negative impact on your credit report, and it could affect your prospects for future housing.
 Some landlords will not rent to people who have been evicted from a previous location.

 If you are considering filing for bankruptcy to stop your eviction, you should look at Evictions and the Automatic Stay in Bankruptcy.
 Filing for bankruptcy may not stop an eviction, and you should carefully consider your options before doing so.